ewang184/heygen_takehome_task/README.md

 Another limitation is that due to the sentence level alignment, it is possible for words inside the same sentence to become misaligned.
 For example, "Crocodile" might be mentioned at the beginning of an English sentence but be mentioned at the end of the translation to German.

+Also, there is some crackling heard throughout the video due to the time-warping of the sentences.
+I attempted to address this issue by doing audio re-synthesis with a vocoder, with limited success.

+Finally, some of the resources I used require different versions of the same python libraries.
+This results in using multiple venvs and switching between them, and the ease of using the program can be improved here.

 ### Commands to test functionality